 We don't yet have the understanding that most of our being and doing and "getting" aren't in the pursuit of things we want.
 Our lives become less about the pursuit of who we are and what we want.
 And instead, built on a hierarchy of expectations that this or that is the next logical step.

 At school, we consider our teachers and what they like and don't like in our work to get the best grades or mess about the most.
+Your parents tell you to be a certain way so you make friends.
 In our twenties, we work towards acquiring property and purchasing our own vehicles.
 In relationships, we assess and determine the disposition of our partners.
 We work out when to ask them, how to ask them for something.
 We do more of what they like and we be less of what they don't like.
 To "get" them to like us, and approve of us further.
 We know what they do and don't like.
 We move into together and get married.
 At work, we know how our boss likes things.
 We understand their level of expectation and the additional capacities they require for consideration of promotion or recognition.
 And we work towards the direct promotion of our position because it appears as forward motion.
 Unknowingly perpetuating a predisposition to "get".

 Some, become aware that it is society designing our lives instead of us.
 Others do not.
 But even for those that throw caution to the wind.
 That forge their own paths there still remains, without realizing, a tinge of perpetual being and doing within the guidelines and acceptance of someone else.
 Our achievements still resting on the hopes of being everything and doing everything right to result in us "getting".

 We cannot "get" and really get anywhere.
 It is a contradiction.
 Doing things that you want.
 To build a life you want.
 Only to receive it from someone that isn't you.
 Leaves what you want in someone else's hands, appointing them the determiner of whether you deserve it or not.

 So then, what is the difference between "getting" and "receiving"?
 By the definitions I have acquired through life;